johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 In our previous articles, we've explored various facets of building equitable communities through open policies, technological integration, and collaborative efforts.
 Now, we delve into a revolutionary approach to value exchange that challenges traditional monetary systems.
 By introducing two distinct tokens—one representing units of work and the other representing units of play—we aim to create a currency system backed by tangible standards, much like the gold standard of the past.

+- The American way:
+  - From each according to their ability (to follow God's will)
+  - To each according to their wants (Genesis 27:28 -> abundance)

 ### The Problem with Traditional Money

 #### Loss of Precision and Room for Deception